nikist97/Python-DataStructures/README.md

 max_heap.size() # returns the number of elements in the heap len(max_heap) # same as max_heap.size()
-max_heap.is_empty() # returns True if the heap doesn't have elements and False otherwise

 str(max_heap) # returns a string of the list of elements in the heap